didriklundberg/michaelson-polyml/README.md

 Although SML and Poly/ML are very similar, there are some subtle differences.
 The parts relating to I/O are almost entirely dissimilar, at least compared to the point when this book was written.
 Therefore, it might be of use for anyone who wishes to learn Poly/ML to have a solution set for a book teaching SML, especially since (to my knowledge) there are no books focusing exclusively on Poly/ML.

 Solutions for some very trivial exercises in chapters 2 and 3 are omitted.
 Also, solutions requiring a written answer instead of a program are omitted.
 Solutions to Chapter 11 are almost altogether omitted, due to the differences between SML and Poly/ML with regards to input from prompt.

+Note that the files are suffixed with ".sml" even though they are actually written in Poly/ML.
+This is because to my knowledge, there are no programs capable of distinguishing between SML and Poly/ML, which does not have any unique file suffix.